-We will also explore the possibility that learning at the abstract level in an hierarchical Bayesian model, and the blessing of abstraction, can be substantially aided by providing appropriate low-level features in the input.
-Our motivation for considering this possibility is a suggestion by Carey (2009) that part of infants' core knowledge is in the form of perceptual input analyzers: modules that perform simple transformations of raw perceptual input, making it suitable for conceptual cognition.
-These perceptual input analyzers may not provide abstract conceptual knowledge directly, but instead serve to make latent abstract concepts more salient and thus more learnable.
-For instance, the feeling of self-efficacy, advocated by Maine de Biran as a foundation of causality (see discussion in Saxe & Carey, 2006), could be an analyzer which highlights events resulting from one's own actions, making the latent concept of intervention more salient.
-Alternatively, an innate or early-developing agency-detector might help in identifying interventions resulting from the actions of intentional agents.
+ules that perform simple transformations of raw perceptual input, making it suitable for conceptual cognition.
+We hypothesize that these perceptual input analyzers do not provide abstract conceptual knowledge directly, but instead serve to make latent abstract concepts more salient and thus more learnable.
+For instance, the feeling of self-efficacy, advocated by Maine de Biran as a foundation of causality (see discussion in ?, ?), could be an analyzer which highlights events resulting from one's own actions, making the latent concept of intervention more salient.
 Altogether this suggests a novel take on nativism-a "minimal nativism"-in which strong, but domain-general, inference and representational resources are aided by weaker, domain-specific perceptual input analyzers.